Durational Shortage Area Permit (DSAP)

-- A copy of final approved Planned Program
+- A copy of final approved Program of Study

 - The completed Original ED 177 Form – This is to be attached in order to assist you in consolidating processes.
 Parts I, II, III, and IV of the ED177 application form must be completed and signed by the applicant while the Employing Agent must complete Parts V, VI, and Part A of the application along with appropriate signatures in the designated sections.
 If the Employing District submits or has submitted the original ED177 Form directly to the state, then the applicant must obtain and submit a full and clear copy of that document marked “COPY” by the Employing District.